abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *periclitantium* from *periclitor, periclitari, periclitatus sum* is the present participle, meaning to try.

-    For this affiar seemed worthy of consulatation, especially because of the number of risking people.
+    For this affiar seemed to me worthy of consulatation, especially because of the number of those endangered.

 23. *Multi enim omnis aetatis, omnis ordinis, utriusque sexus etiam uocantur in periculum et uocabuntur.*